jacques/docs.npmjs.com/content/enterprise/running-on-aws.md

 <a name="define-a-security-group"></a>
 ## 1. Define a Security Group

 In AWS, a private virtual server is called an “EC2 instance.”
-We’ll need to create, or “launch,” an instance that can run npm On-Site. _Before_ we can launch an instance, though, we’ll need a “security group” to allow inbound TCP communication on the ports on which npm On-Site services listen.
+We’ll need to create, or “launch,” an instance that can run npm Enterprise. _Before_ we can launch an instance, though, we’ll need a “security group” to allow inbound TCP communication on the ports on which npm Enterprise services listen.
 An AWS security group is a set of rules defining what type of network traffic is allowed for an EC2 instance.

 To create a security group, click “Security Groups” under “Network & Security” in the vertical navigation bar on the left, then click the blue “Create Security Group” button near the top.